ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 ## Run the model

-After the reset button is pressed, the board will start inference with the object detection automatically.
+After the reset button is pressed, the board starts inference with the object detection automatically.
 Observe the output in the terminal to verify that the image is built correctly.
-If a person is in front of the camera, you should see the `person_score` value go over `100`.
+If a person is in front of the camera, you should see the `person_score` value exceed `100`.

 ```output
 b'SENSORDPLIB_STATUS_XDMA_FRAME_READY 240'